firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/flipsky.md

 ## Reliability & Failure Patterns

 - **Random early deaths remain common.** Multiple riders still see Flipsky stages fail within weeks—even under modest load—so budget time for burn-in and consider stocking spares before customer deployments.⁶
+- **75/200 heat ceiling remains unresolved.** The latest batches still mirror the old A200S design, so veterans are waiting on logs that prove Flipsky solved the historic thermal throttling before trusting those singles at high battery current.[^fs_75200_clone]
 - **4.2 hardware taps out early.** Pushing phase current to 150 A on 4.2 boards triggered repeated `fault_code_drv` errors and left BLDC mode as the only fallback, underscoring how quietly MOSFETs degrade when you exceed the published envelope.[^1]
 - **New enclosures still need help.** Upcoming GT100 and revised 75100 enclosures ship with higher-spec Magnachip FETs and tidier cases, yet riders warn performance still hinges on clamping the housing directly to the frame or stripping covers for tighter thermal contact.[^2]
 - **Capacitor banks are a recurring weak link.** Units have dropped to 14 V readings on 20 S packs after repeated capacitor explosions; simple cap swaps rarely hold.⁷